-In 2015, interior storm windows and installed and a complete electrical upgrade of the 1895 electrical system, including distribution of outlets, was achieved.
+In 2015, interior storm windows were installed and a complete electrical upgrade of the 1895 electrical system, including distribution of outlets, was achieved.
 Three original 19th Century family lighting fixtures were restored and two were connected to the modern electric.
 Several layers of the original 19th century wallpaper were documented and conserved for future research or replacement.
-Handicapp accessible ramp and walkways between the parking lot and the farmhouse were completed in the Fall of 2015.
-An Executive Director was hired in September, 2015 and the Farmstead welcomed the newly formed Marshall County Convention and Visitor’s Bureau to share space within the Visitor Center.
+A handicap accessible ramp and pebble walkways between the parking lot and the farmhouse were completed in the Fall of 2015.
+An Executive Director was hired in September, 2015, and the Farmstead welcomed the newly formed Marshall County Convention and Visitor’s Bureau to share space within the Visitor Center.
 This increased visibility and provided a stream of income for the Farmstead.

-In 2016, a new executive director was hired historic marker and a new Visitor Center sign were added in August.
-The previous parking lot, made up of grindings, was replaced with asphalt and a handicapped accessible walkway to the Visitor Center was completed.
+In 2016, a new executive director was hired historic marker and a new Visitor Center sign and historic marker were added in August.
+The previous parking lot, made up of grindings, was replaced with asphalt and a handicap accessible walkway to the Visitor Center was completed.
 Funds were secured to upgrade the electric in the Visitor Center and to install a handicapped accessible restroom.